Marriyum For Aligning SDGs With Climate Change - UrduPoint

 The minister said the country was currently facing severe flooding due to the climate change.
 Balochistan had been severely affected by the torrential rains during the ongoing monsoon season.

-She said Prime Minister Shehbaz Sharif, chairing a meeting regarding disaster management today, directed to work on the disaster risk management.
+She said Prime Minister Shehbaz Sharif, chairing a meeting regarding disaster management today, ordered to make disaster preparedness and disaster risk management national plans, using GIs and geo-spatial radar and satellite systems, and also align development projects with changing climatic conditions and population growth.

 Marriyum said the role of parliamentarians and local government representatives was crucial to achieve the development goals.
 "For achievement of Sustainable Development Goals, we have to do legislation as we can create an enabling environment through legislation to remove the difficulties."
 The minister said under the leadership of Ayaz Sadiq, Pakistan's Parliament was the first legislature in the world which institutionalized SDGs.